yarisvt/tyk-docs/tyk-docs/content/plugins/rich-plugins/plugin-bundles.md

 ### Bundler tool

 The bundler tool is a CLI program that lets you generate these plugin bundles.
-Please note that the generated bundles must be served using your own web server, you may find more information in the last step of this guide.
+Please note that the generated bundles must be served using your own web server.
+See [Downloading and Updating Bundles](#downloading-and-updating-bundles) for more details.

 ### Bundle security